beyzabozbey/puzzle-generator/README.md

 # OptimalPuzzle

 This project generates puzzles to find a good puzzle that is optimized to be challenging and entertaining by using simulated annealing.
-For the project description, please see the "Programming Part" of proj2-2.pdf.
+For the project description, please see the "Programming Part" of [proj.pdf](proj.pdf).

 ## How to compile and run